 At its most basic, Money Manager Ex lets you see where your money comes from and where it goes, and the reporting tools are superbly clear.
 There is no option to pull in data directly from bank accounts, but with enough manual data entry the program is able to help you with budgeting and features cashflow forecasting.
 The soul of the program is about tracking money, and this it does flawlessly - you just have to be willing to put the time and effort into keeping everything up to date by hand.

-If you're already used to home accounting, you'll appreciate GnuCash's more advanced functions
+If you're used to home accounting, you'll like GnuCash's advanced functions

 Suitable for home accounting as well as for small businesses, GnuCash is flexible and convenient.